David Eisenbud

 Here are some of my current mathematical projects:

-• Joe Harris and I are working on a new book, and I hope it will be ready for a copy-editor's attention this summer.
-Tentatively titled ``Practical Curves", we hope it serve to introduce a number of topics in the theory of projective algebraic curves.
+• Joe Harris and I are working on a new book, "The Practice of Algebraic Curves".
 Most books on this subject end with the Riemann-Roch theorem; that is where our book will start.
-Our original impulse was to write a grown-up book on curves parallel to Beauville's beautiful book on algebraic surfaces.
-Thus we are aiming for a much less complete (and less lengthy) treatment than that of the great two-volume work of Arbarello, Cornalba, Griffiths and (for part 1) Harris.
+Our hope is that it will be a grown-up book on curves parallel to Beauville's beautiful book on algebraic surfaces, less complete but more approachable than the great two-volume work of Arbarello, Cornalba, Griffiths and (for part 1) Harris.
+It will be published by the AMS, and a pdf will be available for free on the AMS website when it is done.

 Our previous book was 3264 and All That; Intersection Theory in Algebraic Geometry.
 Intended as a second course on algebraic geometry, it takes intersection theory as a path through which many important aspects of the subject can be introduced.
 It was published by Cambridge University Press in the spring of 2016.
 Here are solutions to a large proportion of the exercises.